 I. Exercise Science Minor Requirements Credits: 19 Ho urs EXS 113 Foundations of P.E. & Exercise Science EXS 310 Psychology & Sociology of Sport & Exerc EXS 344 Exercise Physiology EXS 354 Care & Prevention of Athletic Injuries EXS 413 Tests and Measurements in Exercise PHE 333 Motor Development & Performance (This minor is not available to BSE students seeking of Physical Education.)
 NOTE: A grade of C- or higher in all courses for the minor.
-Required Courses for Sport and Recreation Management ise Credits: Credits: Credits: Credits: Credits: Credits: credits: credits: 3 3 4 3 3 I. Sport and Recreation Management Minor Requirements Credits: 18 Ho urs EXS 113 Foundations of P.E. & Exercise EXS 310 Psychology & Sociology of Sport and Exe SRM 302 Organizational Leadership in Sports and rcise Credits: I Recreation 3 3 3 SRM 313 Sport and Recreation Programming MKT 323 Principles of Marketing Credits: Credits: Credits: 3 3 3
+Required Courses for Sport and Recreation Management rise Credits: Credits: Credits: Credits: Credits: Credits: Credits: 3 3 4 3 3 I. Sport and Recreation Management Minor Requirements Credits: 18 Ho urs EXS 113 Foundations of P.E. & Exercise EXS 310 Psychology & Sociology of Sport and Exe SRM 302 Organizational Leadership in Sports and ercise Credits: l Recreation 3 3 3 SRM 313 Sport and Recreation Programming MKT 323 Principles of Marketing MAN 323 Principles of Advertising (This minor is not available to BSE students seeking or Physical Education.)
+NOTE: A grade of C- or higher in all courses for the minor.
+Credits: Credits: Credits: ertification in 3 3 3